Rene’s 12 Step recovery

 “My name is Rene and I’m a recovering addict”

-I am now over 6 months clean working the 12 step program with my sponsor, and they are changing me on a daily basis.
-I love to get up early everyday and do my exercise and meditation.
+I am now over 6 months clean working the 12 step program, and they are changing me on a daily basis.
 I go to meetings and I have faith today.
 This faith is not religious, it’s just a trust that things will be okay.
 I am building a new set of amazing and supportive friends, who I trust and believe in and know want to help me in my recovery.

 They say NA and the 12 steps are a simple program for complicated people.
 I complicated things for too many years.
 Hope helped me see things a different way.
 Surrender, a belief that I am capable of change, and now the 12 steps have given me the faith that there is a power greater than me guiding me through this process, helping me to change and grow in my recovery and as a person.

 I am so grateful for my life today, thanks to this program, I don’t have to pick up today.
 I never had that choice before.
 I was one of those hopeless cases that couldn’t get better.
 I’ve learnt there is no such thing as a hopeless case.